 The term of the SH Loan A is 29 years maturing on March 1, 2051, with interest-only payments due monthly beginning June 2022 for twelve months.
 Originally planned to commence on June 1, 2023, the outstanding SH Loan A balance is required to be repaid in monthly installments of principal and interest based upon an amortization schedule equal to the period of time until the maturity date of SH Loan A. Principal and interest monthly payments did not begin until September 5, 2023, following the completion of the construction project.
 SH Loan A is a fixed interest rate loan charged at 5.36%.
-As of June 30, 2023, the outstanding principal balance of SH Loan A was \$8,830,800.
+As of June 30, 2024, the outstanding principal balance of SH Loan A was \$8,721,302.

 The term of the SH Loan B is 7 years maturing on May 1, 2029, with interest-only payments due monthly beginning June 2022 for twelve months.
 Originally planned to commence on June 1, 2023, the outstanding SH Loan B balance is required to be repaid in monthly installments of principal and interest based upon an amortization schedule of 15 years.
+Principal and interest monthly payments did not begin until September 5, 2023, following the completion of the construction project.
 The interest rate charged for the first five years is fixed at 7.19%.
 Upon completion of the first five years, the interest rate shall be adjusted to the greater of (a) the mid-market semi-annual swap rate for USD swap transactions with a maturity of two years, three business days prior to the completion of five years, plus 4.35% and (b) 4.85%.
-As of June 30, 2023, the outstanding principal balance of SH Loan B was \$0.
+As of June 30, 2024, the outstanding principal balance of SH Loan B was \$918,163.

-KIPP KC paid \$479,905 in interest expense during the fiscal year ended June 30, 2023 for the SH loans.
+KIPP KC paid \$525,598 in interest expense during the fiscal year ended June 30, 2024 for the SH loans.